A hybrid framework for estimating nonlinear functions of quantum states: Application in quantum error mitigation

 \section{Application in quantum error mitigation}

-In the virtual distillation protocol, the central task is to measure $o_m:=\tr(O\rho^m)$ and $P_m$.
-The measurement of $P_m$ has been discussed in the previous section, here we give discussions about estimators of $o_m$ and their performance via the developed hybrid framework.
+In the purification-based quantum error mitigation \cite{Huggins2021Virtual,Koczor2021Exponential}, the central task is to measure $o_m:=\tr(O\rho^m)$ and $P_m$.
+The measurement of $P_m$ has been discussed in the previous section.
+Here we give discussions about estimators of $o_m$ and their performance via the developed hybrid framework.